Shepshub/Sun-Country-Gate-Sheet-Automation/README.md

      - It checks cells with a white background fill.
      - If the cell’s value differs from the above row, "ORIG" is inserted into Column M.
   - Purpose:
-     - TURN: Likely indicates a turnaround flight (same flight number or aircraft returns quickly).
+     - TURN: Indicates a turnaround flight (same flight number or aircraft returns quickly).
-     - TERM: Could signify the termination of a flight or a change in aircraft.
+     - TERM: Signifies the termination of an aircraft after it has been fully unloaded and deplaned.
-     - ORIG: Marks the origin point or starting flight in a sequence.
+     - ORIG: Indicates that this flight will originate from the station.
+The aircraft used for the flight will be brought from the hanger.

 - **Sub gatesheet5()**: Organizes flight rows based on morning flight times (found in Column G) and adjusts the order of flights that have an ORIG status (with a white fill in Column C).
   - Loop to Identify Rows with White Fill in Column C: